 Christmas as a Callback

 Bridget Jones’ Diary opens and closes with Christmas scenes, capping off one year of self-discovery and a change for the better in Bridget’s life.
 Through her diary entries, we see Bridget come to respect herself enough to learn when to run away from bad situations and when to head towards those that are good for her.
-Christmas gives way to New Years, where we create resolutions and plans for a better year.
+Christmas gives way to New Year's Day, a holiday where we create resolutions and plans for a better year.
 Bridget makes good on her resolutions from one Christmas to the next.

 Some children’s movies have a Christmas scene as the setting for a significant moment in the story, just as adult films do.
 These scenes are even more appropriate since children’s movies deal with some main Christmas staples, such as toys and animals.
 However, these scenes can turn the traditional festivities for children on their head as these inhuman characters grapple with conflict within this holiday that no kid has to deal with.